Photo by me from my archive.

 Yet, often we don’t only think we can’t, we can’t even imagine a life and possibilities beyond those limitations and what we know.

-Again, this is why I do my work as a coach, to help people go beyond what they can imagine, to think further and go further than they have experienced — yet.
+Again, this is why I began to work as a coach, to help people go beyond what they can imagine, to gently guide you to think further and go further than you have experienced — yet.

 And this also leads back to the beginning: the question of the meaning of life.